 The powers set out in Section 5 of this report;

-The IANA Function Review and the Separation Review defined in the CWG-Stewardship’s proposal;
+The IANA Function Review required by the CWG-Stewardship’s proposal;

+RREPLACE #5 WITH: “The IANA Function Review, including the Special IANA Function Review, and the procedure for a Separation Process should it arise from a Special IANA Function Review, including provision for the creation of a Separation Cross-Community Working Group, as required by the CWG-Stewardship’s proposal”

-The Post-Transition IANA and Customer Standing Committee structures defined in the CWG-Stewardship’s proposal.
+The Customer Standing Committee structures required by the CWG-Stewardship’s proposal.

+AADD NEW #7:

+The governance provisions related to the Post-Transition IANA to implement the CWG-Stewardship’s proposal.

 Some commenters suggested the inclusion of requirements regarding ICANN’s headquarters location as Fundamental Bylaws.
 Others suggested that such bylaws should definitely not become Fundamental.